chriseldredge/Klondike/README.md

 is unavailable.

 Klondike performs dramatically better than the standard NuGet.Server provider and adds lots of extra features you can't get anywhere else.
-Klondikes use of Lucene.Net means that the install footprint is light.
-Simply grab the binaries, stand up an IIS site and you're done.
+Klondike uses Lucene.Net meaning that the install footprint is light.
+Simply grab the binaries, stand up an IIS site (or run the self-hosted exe) and you're done.
 Much easier than deploying your own NuGet Gallery.

 ## How to Deploy Klondike